Corvimae/unraveler/README.md

 ## Usage
 Clone this, run `yarn` to install dependences.
 Run `yarn setup` once after you create your Discord app.
 Start the bot with `yarn start`.

+Once the bot is in your server, join the text chat for a voice channel (_you have to enable this sorry_) and type `/join`.

+## Commands

+`/join` - Join the attached voice channel.

+`/leave` - Leave the voice channel.

+`/flush` - Unmap all the users from their audio channels.

 ## Config
 Make a file called `config.json` in the root directory